lino-framework/lino/docs/dev/install.rst

   $ git clone https://github.com/lsaffre/djangosite.git
   $ git clone https://github.com/lsaffre/north.git
   $ git clone https://github.com/lsaffre/lino.git

 Then install these projects *as editable packages*::

   $ pip install -e atelier
   $ pip install -e djangosite
   $ pip install -e north
   $ pip install -e lino

+While you are here you might want to do the same for one or several of the out-of-the-box Lino applications:
+:ref:`cosi`
+:ref:`faggio`
+:ref:`welfare`
+:ref:`logos`

 Some commands you might want to run now: